UUCP: Remote commands

 uux is remote command execution over UUCP.
 The uux command is used to execute a command on a remote system, or to execute a command on the local system using files from remote systems.
 The command is run by the uucico daemon, which handles remote execution requests as simply another kind of file to batch-send to the remote system whenever a next-hop node is available.
 The remote system will then execute the requested command and return the result, when the original system is available.
 Both of these transfers may be indirect, via multi-hop paths, with arbitrary windows of availability.
 Even when executing a command on an always-available neighbor, uux is not instant.

 Decline

 UUCP usage began to die out with the rise of Internet service providers offering inexpensive SLIP and PPP services.
 The UUCP Mapping Project was formally shut down in late 2000.

 The UUCP protocol has now mostly been replaced by the Internet TCP/IP based protocols SMTP for mail and NNTP for Usenet news.

-In July 2012, Dutch Internet provider XS4ALL closed down its UUCP service, claiming it was "probably one of the last providers in the world that still offered it"; it had only 13 users at that time (however prior to its shut-down it had refused requests from new users for several years).
+In July 2012, Dutch Internet provider XS4ALL closed down its UUCP service, claiming it was "probably one of the last providers in the world that still offered it"; it had only 13 users at that time (prior to its shut-down it had refused requests from new users for several years).